Chelsea Joy Eats

 • ½ teaspoon five spice powder

-• ¾ cup sliced scallions, white parts only (preserve the green parts for garnish)
+• ¾ cup sliced scallions, white parts only (reserve the green parts for garnish)

 • 2 cups bone broth or stock